FFTAI/fftai.github.io/docs/networking.md

 # Network Communication

-To establish communication with the GR-1 robot, all applications utilize a network connection through WebSocket and HTTP protocols.
-A solid comprehension of these protocols is essential for effective troubleshooting and ensuring the robust performance of applications.
+To initiate communication with the GR-1 robot, all applications leverage a network connection employing WebSocket and HTTP protocols.
+A comprehensive understanding of these protocols is imperative for effective troubleshooting and ensuring the robust functionality of applications.

-RoCS APIs manage two types of instructions, namely continuous and instantaneous, exchanged with the GR-1 robot.
-Continuous instructions employ WebSocket for real-time communication, ensuring immediate feedback and reliability.
-Conversely, instantaneous instructions use HTTP for simpler communication when real-time feedback is not imperative.
-The SDK offers tools for monitoring actively pushed messages and handling different types of instructions accordingly.
+RoCS APIs manage two categories of instructions: continuous and instantaneous, exchanged with the GR-1 robot.
+Continuous instructions utilize WebSocket for real-time communication, ensuring immediate feedback and reliability.
+Conversely, instantaneous instructions use HTTP for simpler communication when real-time feedback is not essential.
+The SDK provides tools for actively monitoring pushed messages and handling different instruction types accordingly.

 ## WebSocket Connection

-GR-1 primarily relies on WebSocket communication as the key protocol for interaction.
-WebSocket is a real-time, bidirectional protocol that facilitates near real-time data exchange between your applications and the robot.
-This approach is particularly suitable for scenarios demanding low latency and high responsiveness, such as those involving continuous instructions.
+The primary mode of communication for GR-1 is WebSocket, a real-time, bidirectional protocol facilitating near real-time data exchange between applications and the robot.
+This approach is particularly suitable for scenarios requiring low latency and high responsiveness, such as those involving continuous instructions.

 **Continuous Instructions:**